The Nature of PE

 Parkdale offers a range of activities, including extra-curricular clubs, for all abilities ranging from Ultimate Frisbee and Hockey to Netball and Athletics.
 Children are taught the values of determination, respect, courage, excellence, equality, resilience, collaboration, fairness, pride and inspiration.

 We very much encourage positive attitudes towards participation in sport and within school, healthy competition is actively promoted and there are lots of opportunities for children to represent the school with pride in matches, tournaments, festivals and competitions.
-From September, we will be starting a programme of inter-house sport during lunchtimes and we have set ourselves the target of 100% of KS2 children participating in competitive sport in this way.
+From September, we will be starting a programme of inter-house sport.

 A fit and healthy child playing sport learns to compete and challenge themselves against others and against their personal best.
 Team sports encourage children to play together and strive to be the best.
 They will also learn to accept defeat as an inevitable outcome of trying to win.